spine-tools/Spine-Toolbox/docs/source/contribution_guide.rst

 **Making your Changes**

-1. Add an entry to CHANGELOG.md crediting yourself.
+1. Add an entry to CHANGELOG.md.
 2. Write tests expecting the correct/fixed functionality; make sure they fail.
 3. Hack, hack, hack.
 4. Run tests again, making sure they pass.